-Although the European Programs in Berlin, Amsterdam and Copenhagen all promote team research and debate on human rights and social justice in democratic societies, the focus of the programs differ slightly.
+Although the European Programs in Amsterdam, Copenhagen, and Sarajevo all promote team research and debate on human rights and social justice in democratic societies, the focus of the programs differ slightly.

-The application can be found here.
-The deadline to submit your application is February 14, 2016.
+The application form can be found here.
+The deadline to submit your application is February 12, 2017.